-Our criteria use our Banking Industry Country Risk Assessment (BICRA) economic risk and industry risk scores to determine a bank's anchor, the starting point in assigning an issuer credit rating (ICR).
-Our anchor for a bank operating only or mainly in Switzerland is 'a-'.
+Our criteria use our Banking Industry Country Risk Assessment (BICRA) economic risk and industry risk scores to determine a bank's anchor, the starting point in assigning an issuer credit rating.
+Our anchor for a bank operating mainly in Switzerland is 'a-'.
 We view the trends for both economic and industry risk as stable.

 Our economic risk score of '2' for Switzerland is supported by the country's highly diversified and competitive economy, very high household income levels, and banks' prudent loan underwriting standards.
-However, it also reflects that risks have increased, owing to the cumulative rise in Swiss house prices and domestic lending over past several years.
-Although these imbalances are still low in a global context, they have also led the regulator to enact macroprudential measures to rein in robust growth in mortgage indebtedness.
-We recognize that house price and lending growth have cooled since the beginning of 2014.
-However, in our view, house prices and household indebtedness remain historically high, in particular when considering the low rate of home ownership in Switzerland.
-The very high mortgage debt level is mitigated by the large amount of financial assets, including pensions, held by households in Switzerland.
+However, it also reflects that risks remain, owing to the cumulative rise in Swiss house prices over past several years.
+Although imbalances remain moderate in a global context, they have led the regulator to enact macro prudential measures to rein in growth in mortgage indebtedness.
+We recognize that house price growth has cooled down since the beginning 2014, while lending has recently picked up again after several years of moderate growth.
+In our view, house prices and household indebtedness remain historically high.
+The very high mortgage debt level is mitigated by the large amount of financial assets, including pension funds, held by households in Switzerland.

-Our industry risk score of '2' primarily reflects the banking sector stability and a high share of deposit funding.
+Our industry risk score of '2' primarily reflects the banking sector stability and a relatively high share of deposit funding.
 Banks' net interest margins continue to decline gradually, given the pressure on deposit margins from the negative yield environment.
 This is partly offset, however, by higher margins on lending products, fee income from investment advisory-related activities, and cost management.
 As a result, banks are still able to generate returns on core banking products that are adequate to meet their cost of capital.
 Moreover, in our view, the Swiss regulator's regulatory initiatives are more stringent than those in other European banking industries.

 Luzerner Kantonalbank Key Figures Year-ended Dec.
 31 (Mil.
-CHF) 2017 2016 2015 2014 2013 Adjusted assets 35,739.0 34,854.9 33,271.5 29,363.8 28,443.7 Customer loans (gross) 27,459.1 26,820.2 25,489.3 24,405.8 23,424.1 Adjusted common equity 2,533.0 2,481.5 2,394.7 2,191.5 2,090.8 Operating revenues 236.1 448.4 431.1 451.6 446.6
+CHF) 2018 2017 2016 2015 2014 Adjusted assets 38,241.4 35,881.6 34,854.9 33,271.5 29,363.8 Customer loans (gross) 29,555.5 28,157.8 26,820.2 25,489.3 24,405.8 Adjusted common equity 2,627.0 2,568.3 2,481.5 2,394.7 2,191.5 Operating revenues 246.0 475.1 448.4 431.1 451.6 Noninterest expenses 129.9 258.4 235.7 224.5 221.8 Core earnings 99.8 183.2 180.0 178.5 181.5

-Luzerner Kantonalbank Key Figures (cont.)

-- Year-ended Dec.
-31

-(Mil.
-CHF) 2017 2016 2015 2014 2013

-Noninterest expenses 122.7 235.7 224.5 221.8 221.1

-Core earnings 96.2 180.0 178.5 181.5 179.3

-\Data as of June 30.
+^{}Data as of June 30.